Quantum dot display: Quantum dot color converter

+QD-OLED/microLED

 QD color converters can be used with OLED or micro-LED panels, improving their efficiency and color gamut.
-QD-OLED panels with blue emitters and red-green color converters are researched by Samsung and TCL; as of May 2019, Samsung intends to start production in 2021.
+QD-OLED panels with blue emitters and red-green color converters have been researched by Samsung and TCL.
 In October 2019, Samsung Display announced an investment of $10.8 billion in both research and production, with the aim to convert all their 8G panel factories to QD-OLED production during 2019–2025.
 Samsung Display presented 55" and 65" QD-OLED panels at CES 2022, with TVs from Samsung Electronics and Sony to be released later in 2022.

 QD-OLED displays show better color volume, covering 90% of Rec.2020 color gamut with peak brightness of 1500 nits, while current OLED and LCD TVs cover 70–75% of Rec.2020 (95–100% of DCI-P3).

+By the early 2020s, quantum dot (QD) color conversion began to be applied in MicroLED microdisplays to achieve full-color output.
+MicroLED microdisplays—commonly used in near-eye devices such as augmented reality (AR) glasses and micro projectors—typically measure under 0.3 inches in diagonal and feature pixel pitches below 10 μm.
+At this scale, conventional mass transfer of discrete red, green, and blue microLEDs is technically challenging and cost-prohibitive.
+Instead, full color is achieved by starting with a blue microLED array and applying quantum dot layers to down-convert portions of the emission to red and green.
+Two main QD color conversion technologies have emerged: one embeds quantum dots in nanoporous GaN on blue LEDs (e.g., Nanopore Quantum Dot, or NPQD), and the other uses patterned quantum dot photoresist layers over the microLED array.
+These approaches enable extremely high pixel densities and sufficient brightness for compact full-color displays—for example, QD photoresist has been used in a 0.22-inch display at over 7,000 PPI, reaching brightness levels above 150,000 nits.
+Additional experimental methods, such as inkjet printing of QD inks, are also under investigation for micron-scale integration.